24 Sep 5 Of The Best Distillery Tours Near Glasgow

 - Non-alcoholic beverages are available for non-drinkers

-- The Tullibardine site has been a brewery since the 1400s and acquired a Royal Charter in 1503 to provision King James IV with beer.
+- The Tullibardine site has been a brewery since the 1400s and acquired a Royal Charter in 1503 to provision King James IV with beer (the same chap who was getting Lindores Abbey to distil Aqua Vitae).

 - The distillery was established much more recently, in 1949 by famous distillery designer William Delme-Evans.
 It was the first distillery built in Scotland since 1900.